-Releases a lock on the 'mutex'.
+Releases a lock associated with MUTEX

-- Special Operator: synchronized-on [threads]

-- Class: thread [threads]

-- Function: thread-alive-p [threads] thread

-Boolean predicate whether THREAD is alive.

-- Function: thread-join [threads] thread

-Waits for thread to finish.
+- Special Operator: synchronized-on [threads] not-documented - Class: thread [threads] not-documented - Function: thread-alive-p [threads] thread Boolean predicate whether THREAD is alive. - Function: thread-function-wrapper [threads] function Call FUNCTION with a simple abort restart - Function: thread-join [threads] thread

+Waits for THREAD to die before resuming execution Returns the result of the joined thread as its primary value.
+Returns T if the joined thread finishes normally or NIL if it was interrupted.
-- Function: thread-name [threads]

-- Function: threadp [threads]
+- Function: thread-name [threads] not-documented - Function: threadp [threads] not-documented